 Course Length: 5 Days

-- Hands-on experience working with the Windows client operating systems such as Windows 10 or Windows 11
+- Experience supporting and configuring Windows client operating systems such as Windows 10 or Windows 11.

-This course is intended for existing IT professionals who have some networking knowledge and experience and are looking for a single five-day course that covers storage and compute technologies in Windows Server.
+This course is intended for IT professionals who have some experience working with Windows Server, and who are looking for a single five-day course that covers storage and compute technologies in Windows Server.
 This course will help them update their knowledge and skills related to storage and compute for Windows Server.

 After completing this course, you will be able to:

 - Prepare and install Windows Server and plan a server upgrade and migration strategy.

 - Describe the various storage options, including partition table formats, basic and dynamic disks, file systems, virtual hard disks, and drive hardware, and explain how to manage disks and volumes.

 - Describe enterprise storage solutions, and select the appropriate solution for a given situation.

 - Implement and manage Storage Spaces and Data Deduplication.

 - Install and configure Microsoft Hyper-V, and configure virtual machines.